sharife/goldenthread-v2/site/content/get-involved/submissions/_index.md

 • Plays that experiment with non-realistic forms, non-linear or physically-based storytelling

-• Plays that explore and demonstrate aspects of daily or family life
+• Plays that explore aspects of immigrant or family life

 • Adaptations of classical texts and or historical figures

 • Exploration of Middle Eastern performance traditions

-We accept full-length plays year-round.
-We will only contact playwrights whose plays are under consideration for reading and/or production.
+**We accept full-length plays year-round.
+We will only contact playwrights whose plays are under consideration for reading and/or production.**

 **Submission Guidelines:**